tensorflow/mesh/README.md

 update_w2_op = mtf.assign(w1, w1 - w1_grad * 0.001)
 ```

-In the code above, we have built a mesh-tensorflow graph, which is simply
+In the code above, we have built a Mesh TensorFlow graph, which is simply
 a Python structure.
 We have completely defined the mathematical operations.
 In the code below, we specify the mesh of processors and the layout of the
 computation.